osisoft/AVEVA-Adapter-OPC-UA-Docs/content/main/shared-content/installation/install-using-docker.md

     docker run -d --network host -v /opcua:/usr/share/OSIsoft/ opcuaadapter
     ```

 Port `5590` is accessible from the host and you can make REST calls to the adapter from applications on the local host computer.
-In this example, all data that is written to the container is instead written to the host directory and the host directory is a directory on the local machine, `/opcua`.
+In this example, all data that is typically written to the container is instead written to the host directory on the local machine.
+For example, `/opcua`.
 You can specify any directory.

 ### Change port number